MicrosoftEdge/WebView2Feedback/specs/Print.md

 interface ICoreWebView2_15 : ICoreWebView2_14 {
   /// Print the current page asynchronously to the specified printer with the provided settings.
   /// See `ICoreWebView2PrintSettings2` for description of settings.
 The handler will return `E_ABORT`
+  /// if `printerName` doesn't match with the name of any printers on the OS
-  /// if `printerName` is empty or null or invalid or invalid settings for a given printer.
+  /// or invalid settings for a given printer.
   ///
   /// The async `PrintWithSettings` operation completes when it finishes
   /// printing to the printer.
 At this time the `ICoreWebView2SPrintWithSettingsCompletedHandler`